Students who choose to drive to TrekNorth will have accessible parking on the north side of the building.

 MENTAL HEALTH SERVICES :

 TrekNorth also has contacts with Mental Health Professionals in the community to provide a variety of mental health services.
-Students/parents should contact the office or Rebecca for more information.
+Students/parents should contact Rebecca for more information.

 One role of TrekNorth is to facilitate our students’ preparation for their future by providing resources and opportunities to become familiar with multiple post-high school opportunities and career choices.